SEGNO: Generalizing Equivariant Graph Neural Networks with Physical Inductive Biases: Introduction

-In this paper, to better model the latent motion trajectory under discrete supervision signals, we propose \textbf{P}hysics-\textbf{I}nspired \textbf{N}eural \textbf{G}raph \textbf{O}rdinary Differential Equation, dubbed PINGO.
-Unlike the direct-mapping models which use GNNs to fit all kinematic states, PINGO introduces a Neural ODE framework built upon motion equations to update the position and velocity of the physical system.
-Theoretically, we prove the uniqueness of the learned latent trajectory of this framework and further provide an upper bound on the discrepancy between the learned and the actual latent trajectory.
-Figure~\ref{fig:intro} (a) also depicts an example of prediction results of the latent trajectory of PINGO, following the same training protocol of EGNN.
-PINGO achieves a significant small variance on both the intermediate and rollout state, and it coincides with the true latent trajectory.
-Meanwhile, we employ a GNN model to parameterize the force relationships in the Neural ODE framework.
-Owing to the GNNs' expressive power, PINGO can adeptly address the force prediction issues for each object in the system.
-Figure~\ref{fig:intro}~(b) shows the key difference between PINGO and direct-mapping methods.
-Moreover, we provide theoretical proof that PINGO exhibits equivariance properties identical to those of the input GNN model.
-This property offers the flexibility to adapt various GNN backbones in PINGO to suit different downstream tasks.
-We conduct extensive experiments on both synthetic and real world physical systems.
-The results shows that PINGO have an order-of-magnitude improvement over the state-of-the-art baselines on both direction prediction and rollout setting, especially for the extreme long-term simulation.
+In this work, we take a deep insight into the continuity and second-order inductive bias in Equiv-GNNs and propose a framework dubbed \textbf{S}econd-order \textbf{E}quivariant \textbf{G}raph \textbf{N}eural \textbf{O}rdinary Differential Equation (SEGNO\footnote{SEGNO is also a musical term in Italian meaning ``sign'', marking the beginning or end of a musical repeat.}).
+Different from previous models that use Equiv-GNNs to fit discrete kinematic states, SEGNO introduces Neural Ordinary Differential Equations (Neural ODE) to approximate a continuous trajectory between two observed states.
+Furthermore, to better estimate the underlying dynamics, SEGNO is built upon second-order motion equations to update the position and velocity of the physical systems.
+Theoretically, we prove the uniqueness of the learned latent trajectory of SEGNO and further provide an upper bound on the discrepancy between the learned and the actual latent trajectory.
+Meanwhile, we prove that SEGNO can maintain equivariance properties identical to the backbone Equiv-GNNs.
+This property offers the flexibility to adapt various backbones in SEGNO to suit different downstream tasks in plug-and-play manner.
+We conduct extensive experiments on both synthetic and real-world physical systems.
+Our results reveal that SEGNO has a better generalization ability over the state-of-the-art baselines and second-order inductive bias is beneficial to learn complex multi-object dynamics.